 These Regulations provide for the registration and regulation of sewage sludge facilities in order to meet the requirements of the Waste Framework Directive.

-The Environment Department of Limerick City and County Council operates four recycling centres throughout the city and county.
+The Planning and Environment Services Department of Limerick City and County Council operates four recycling centres throughout the city and county.

 There are 64 bottle bank locations throughout Limerick city and county which are managed by the Environment Department.